Who Pays The Attorney Fees in Divorce?

 A fair division of attorney fees may look different in different circumstances.
 It might be just and fair for each party to cover their own fees, or if one spouse earns significantly more, then it might be just for them to cover both sets of attorney fees.

-The Judge has the final say on who pays attorney fees in Texas.
+The Judge has the final say on who pays attorney fees in Houston.
 They will consider each spouse’s financial circumstances, as well as their ability to earn money.
 If one spouse earns significantly more, then the Judge may determine that it is just and right for that spouse to pay a portion or all of the other spouse’s attorneys fees.

 There are also other situations where a Judge may decide that it is just and right for one spouse to cover the other’s attorneys fees.
 For example, if one spouse refuses to comply with court orders such as hiding assets or refusing to comply with discovery requests.